 Strong UX that integrates AI-driven personalization and data insights responsibly makes healthcare apps more intuitive and valuable.
 When digital tools reduce friction and support user needs, healthcare becomes more accessible and effective for both patients and professionals.
 UX is not just a design consideration.
 It directly influences outcomes and operational success.

-What makes UX important in healthcare technology?
+What makes UX design so critical in healthcare technology?